-Bravo to President Eisgruber ’83’s fine essay, “The Rankings Mishegoss” (President’s Page, November issue).
+Bravo to President Eisgruber ’83 for his fine essay, “The Rankings Mishegoss” (President’s Page, November issue).
 It would have been so easy to simply bask in the glow of Princeton being No. 1 in the U.S. News & World Report rankings once again.
-But he bluntly recognizes that the survey, like so many other similar reports, is a flawed mishegoss.
+But he bluntly recognizes that the survey, like so many other similar reports, is flawed.

 The U.S. News methodology includes evaluation of the following weighted factors: retention of freshmen and students overall, 20 percent; faculty resources, 20 percent; student selectivity, 15 percent; financial resources, 10 percent; graduation rate performance, 7.5 percent; and alumni giving rate, 5 percent.
 Fair enough.